RealWagmi/anon-integration-guide/projects/binanceusdm/README.md

 1. The trailing percent must be a number between 0.1% and 10%.
 2. The trailing stop order will be triggered as a market order once the price moves by the specified percentage in the desired direction.
-3. Contrary to spot, on futures you cannot specify whether the order is SL or TP.
+3. Contrary to spot, on futures you cannot specify whether the trailing stop order is SL or TP.

 ### Close positions